MicrosoftDocs/entra-docs/docs/identity/saas-apps/hashicorp-tutorial.md

     c.
 Paste the **Open ID Connect metadata document** value in the **Issuer** field, which you have copied from Entra page and exclude `.well-known/openid-configuration` from the copied value.

-4. Perform the following steps in the below page.
+4. Perform the following steps for the fields shown in the below screenshot.

     ![Screenshot of showing client id oidc setup.](./media/hashicorp-tutorial/client-id.png)